NYPL-publicdomain/pd-visualization/README.md

 To generate the images and data that powers the UI, a number of python scripts have been made to crunch the data

-1. Download a [data dump](https://github.com/NYPL-publicdomain/data-and-utilities) of NYPL items
+1. Download and unzip a [data dump](https://s3.amazonaws.com/labs.nypl.org/publicdomain/pd_mms_items.ndjson.gz) of NYPL items
 2. Run the following scripts to extract necessary item categories
   - [get_captures.py](scripts/get_captures.py) retrieves capture ids to retrieve the images
   - [get_dates.py](scripts/get_dates.py) retrieves the creation dates from the items